ejthompson01/ProjectPenney/README.md

 The purpose of this code is to create a heatmap displaying the probabilities of winning the card version of Penney's game given each player's sequence selection.
 The intent is to create a heatmap users can reference when playing the game in real life to maximize their chances of winning.
 If you are new to Penney's game, please read [this Wikipedia page](https://en.wikipedia.org/wiki/Penney%27s_game) for an introduction.

 ### How to Play
 This version of Penny's Game is played with 2 people.
 Each player begins by choosing a 3 card color sequence, for example, Black Red Black or Red Red Black.
-Then a standard 52 card deck is well shuffled.
-One-by-one each card is delt while the player look for their card sequence.
-Deal the cards while looking for each player's sequence.
-When a player's sequence appears, that player wins the trick and the cards that led to it.
-The cards of the trick are set aside in a pile for the player who won it.
-Continue to deal the deck in this fashion until the cards run out with separate pile for each trick.

-To score by tricks, count the pile of tricks each player has.
+One player is deemed the Dealer who then thoughroughly shuffles a standard 52 card deck.
+The Dealer deals each card one-by-one and side-by-side while both players watch for their card sequence to appear.
+When a player's sequence appears, the cards are compiled into a pile and set aside near that player.
+One of these piles is called a trick.
+The Dealer continues to deal the deck beginning a new trick.
+Players continue to look for their sequence and create new piles for each trick until the deck runs out.
+If neither player wins the final trick after dealing all the cards, the remaining cards are set aside and not counted in scoring.
+To score by tricks, count the piles of tricks each player has.
 The player with more tricks wins.
-To score by cards, count the cards in each player's tricks.
-The player with more total cards win.
+To score by cards, count the total number of cards in each player's trick piles.
+The player with more total cards wins.

+### Tabel of Contents
+**data** folder
+- Purpose: This folder holds all data for the project.
+Any new data created by users will get stored here.
+- Contains: *testing_decks.zip* (a zip file containing 1 million previously generated decks) and *testing_deck_dict.npy* (a npy file containing the metadata for testing_decks.zip)
+**heatmaps** folder
+- Purpose: This folder holds all heatmap .png's for the project.
+Any new heatmaps created by the user will get stored here.
+- Contains: *heatmaps.png* (a png file containing the heatmaps for the 1 million decks) **src** folder
+- Purpose: This folder holds the modules used for creating this project.
+- Contains: *datagen.py* (a python file that contains functions for data generation and access), *processing.py* (a python file that contains functions for simulating the game), and *visualize.py* (a python file that contains functions for producing heatmaps)

 ## Quick Start